 In 2023, the Africa Construction Market size is expected to reach USD 55.60 billion.

 Who are the key players in Africa Construction Market?

-Vinci, Bouygues, TechnipFMC, China Communications Construction Group Ltd., China Railway Construction Coro Ltd. are the major companies operating in Africa Construction Market.
+Vinci, Bouygues, TechnipFMC, China Communications Construction Group Ltd. and China Railway Construction Coro Ltd. are the major companies operating in the Africa Construction Market.